oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 {% img blog/react-fastify-postgres/login-screen.jpg alt:"Screenshot of login window" width:"600" %}{: .center-image }

-If we're not authenticated, our app will land us at the login page, where we can then click login to go through the Okta login process.
+If we're not authenticated, our app will land us at the login page.
+Here, we click login to go through the Okta login process.
 Once authenticated, we're redirected to `/facilities`.
 If we land on the root URL and are already authenticated, our app will automatically navigate us to `/facilities`.
 Once our table loads, we'll see the following:

 {% img blog/react-fastify-postgres/nasa-facilities-table.jpg alt:"Screenshot of table with nasa facilities data" width:"600" %}{: .center-image }